 Teayra further pulls from cognitive-behavioral therapy, solution-focused therapy, mindfulness, and motivational interviewing to help clients achieve the quality of life they desire.
-Teayra offers Brainspotting, a powerful brain based non-verbal treatment that is effective at rewiring our brain’s neuropathways for significant and lasting changes in treatment.
+Teayra is trained in Brainspotting, a powerful brain based non-verbal treatment that is effective at rewiring our brain’s neuropathways for significant and lasting changes in treatment.

 - Cognitive-behavioral therapy